 Uniquely positioned island property

-In their spectacular clifftop position as Orkney's most northwestern property, the farms of Noup and Longhouse and the Land at Bisgeos create an extensive ringfenced and diverse holding and an opportunity for a purchaser wishing to take on an existing agricultural property or those seeking a property ideally situated for personal enjoyment with the assets and resources to develop new enterprises and income streams.
+In their spectacular clifftop position as Orkney's most northwestern property, Longhouse Farm and the Land at Bisgeos offer a ringfenced holding and an opportunity for a purchaser wishing to take on an existing and equipped agricultural property.

 LOT 2: LONGHOUSE FARM

 In all, 300.97 acres (121.80 hectares) of grass and heathland alongside a farmhouse bungalow and farm buildings.